Pistachio: Towards Synthetic, Balanced, and Long-Form Video Anomaly Benchmarks: Experiments

 To evaluate the benchmarks of video anomaly understanding, we adopt F1-Score as the main metric to measure the model's capability in comprehending anomalies across different temporal granularities.
 The F1-Score is calculated as the harmonic mean of precision and recall, providing a balanced assessment of the model's performance.

-\paragraph{Evaluation Protocol.} Following the hierarchical structure of our HIVAU-70k\cite{zhang2025holmes} dataset, we evaluate the model's understanding ability at two distinct levels: 1) \textbf{Event-level}, where the model analyzes anomaly events spanning multiple clips, requiring intermediate-term reasoning capabilities, and 2) \textbf{Video-level}, where the model comprehends the entire video narrative, demanding long-term contextual understanding.
-For each level, we measure the F1-Score by comparing the model's generated anomaly descriptions with ground truth annotations, considering a prediction as correct when the semantic similarity exceeds a predefined threshold. \paragraph{Comparison with State-of-the-Art Models.} As shown in Tab. \ref{tab:vau}, we compare our method against several state-of-the-art Multimodal Large Language Models (MLLMs), including InternVL3-1B\cite{chen2024internvl}, LLaVA-Next-Video-7B\cite{zhang2024llavanextvideo}, Qwen2.5-VL-7B \cite{Qwen2.5-VL}, and Qwen3-VL-8B\cite{qwen3technicalreport}.
-The results demonstrate significant variations in performance across different model sizes and architectures.
-Specifically, Qwen2.5-VL-7B achieves the highest event-level F1-Score of \textbf{30.57}, indicating superior capability in understanding intermediate-term anomaly events.
-For video-level understanding, Qwen3-VL-8B attains the best performance with an F1-Score of \textbf{26.65}, showcasing its strength in long-term video comprehension.
-On average, Qwen3-VL-8B achieves the highest overall score of \textbf{27.40}, demonstrating the most balanced performance across both temporal granularities. \paragraph{Analysis.} The performance gap between event-level and video-level understanding reveals that models exhibit stronger capabilities in analyzing shorter temporal segments than comprehending extended video narratives.
+\textbf{Evaluation Protocol.} Following the hierarchical structure of our HIVAU-70k\cite{zhang2025holmes} dataset, we assess the model's understanding ability at two key levels: 1) \textbf{Event-level}, where the model analyzes anomaly events spanning multiple clips, requiring intermediate-term reasoning capabilities, and 2) \textbf{Video-level}, where the model comprehends the entire video narrative, demanding long-term contextual understanding.
+For each level, we measure the F1-Score by comparing generated descriptions with ground truth annotations, counting a prediction as correct if semantic similarity exceeds a predefined threshold.

+\textbf{Comparison with State-of-the-Art Models.}As shown in Tab.~\ref{tab:vau}, we compare against several state-of-the-art Multimodal Large Language Models (MLLMs) spanning two families and a wide range of scales, including InternVL3 (1B--14B)\cite{chen2024internvl}, Qwen2.5-VL\cite{Qwen2.5-VL}, Qwen3-VL-8B\cite{qwen3technicalreport}, and LLaVA-Next-Video-7B\cite{zhang2024llavanextvideo}.
+The results reveal significant variations across model sizes and architectures, confirming that performance on Pistachio-VAU is sensitive to both model family and parameter scale.
+InternVL3-14B attains the best average score, while InternVL3-8B leads at the event level and Qwen3-VL-8B at the video level.

+\textbf{Analysis.} The performance gap between event-level and video-level understanding reveals that models exhibit stronger capabilities in analyzing shorter temporal segments than comprehending extended video narratives.
 This observation supports our motivation for developing hierarchical instruction data, highlighting the challenge of maintaining contextual coherence over longer sequences.
 Furthermore, larger model parameters do not always guarantee better performance.
-For instance, the 8B parameter Qwen3-VL achieves competitive results comparable to 7B models, suggesting that model architecture and training data quality play crucial roles beyond raw parameter count.
+For instance, the 8B-parameter Qwen3-VL achieves results comparable to 7B models, and within the InternVL3 family the gains from 8B to 14B are marginal, suggesting that model architecture and training data quality play crucial roles beyond raw parameter count.